Starting out with WatercoloursWhat this site is NOT about.

 My approach to learning to paint.

 One of the things I decided on right at the very outset was NOT to discard my 'failures'.
 I have kept them all ... the good, the bad, and the positively atrocious.
 Why?
 Because I believe there is no such thing as mistakes in painting ... only lessons.
-I have learned as much, if not more, from my disasters as I have from my best efforts.
-For this reason, I share with you some of my worst efforts together with a brief explanation as to what I was trying to achieve, and what I learnt.
+I have learned much more from my disasters as I have from my best efforts.
+For this reason, I share with you some of my worst efforts together with a brief explanation as to what I was trying to achieve, and what I actually learnt.

 You can paint also.

-This is where I hope my web site then comes into it's own.
-Regardless of how bad YOU might think your painting is, come back here and share it with me.
-Let's look at it together ... let's display it in my Visitors Gallery for others to see.
+Finally, regardless of how bad YOU might think your painting is, come back here and share it with us.
+Join my Art Forum, which is a very small group of likeminded artists, many of whom have been through this same process.
+Let's look at your work together.
 Let us understand, in our own amateurish way, what you did wrong and what you did right, and let us find in each painting the encouragement you need to do another.
+The forum is a safe, none-intimidating environment where you will be warmly welcomed by a friendly and understanding group of non-experts.

 Whether you are a beginner thinking about having a go, someone who has already tried painting, or an accomplished artist with comments to make about my work or this web site, I am really looking forward to receiving your email, and your comments.